ozshy/unbanked/README.md

 # unbanked
-Unbanked with Claire (to some degree, updating Cole-Greene 2016 BOS paper and more from our 2022 Policy Hub paper).
+Data and R-code for a paper titled: "Unbanked Consumers and How They Pay"

-Prepared for a Policy Hub paper probably January 2023
+By Claire Greene and Oz Shy